DRF Sportsbook Review & Promo Code 2023

 Daily Racing Forum signaled their intention to expand their offerings as a global omnichannel sports, technology, digital, media and wagering business in September with the launch of DRF Bets in September 2021.
 It effectively moved the company beyond just the providing of betting trends to horse racing aficionados.

-A newly forged relationship with Affinity Gaming, which provides what the DRF site calls ‘best-in-class tech and sports data and intelligence available to nearly 1 million users in the U.S. alone,’ furthered DRF’s commitment to provide an expanded sports betting menu to their customers.
+Affinity Gaming provides what the DRF site calls “best-in-class tech and sports data and intelligence available to nearly 1 million users in the U.S. alone.”
+A newly forged relationship between them furthered DRF’s commitment to providing an expanded sports betting menu to their customers.

-On January 25, 2022, DRF Sportsbook went live in the competitive Iowa market thanks to an agreement with Lakeside Casino and Resort.
+On January 25, 2022, DRF Sportsbook went live in the competitive Iowa market.
+This was thanks to an agreement with Lakeside Casino and Resort.
 It was the culmination of decades of experience in the horse racing industry, combined with opportunity and the desire of DRF brass that brought them to competing with FanDuel and DraftKings, among others, for market share.

-Name recognition among sports bettors should draw new bettors in and relationships with Kambi Group, who provides services to heavyweights like Unibet and BetRivers, should give the new offering some prestige in the US markets they are hoping to infiltrate.
+Name recognition among sports bettors should draw new bettors in.
+Also, relationships with Kambi Group, who provides services to heavyweights like Unibet and BetRivers, should give the new offering some prestige in the US markets they are hoping to infiltrate.